 These include visits to centres of special interest, such as Didcot, Pendon, steam preservation centres, and the National Railway Museum at York.
 A high proportion of members contribute to local model railway exhibitions in several ways, including layouts.
 Members have also been invited to give lectures and have been successful with publications in commercial Journals, as well as having written a number of complete volumes.
 However, you will be welcomed as a member of the Group whether a newcomer to the Great Western Railway, or a seasoned railway historian or modeller.

 A group of members have also been helping to catalogue ex-Swindon drawings at the NRM.

 NEWSLETTERS & "THE PANNIER"

 The Group publishes a lively Newsletter, at least quarterly, which contains discussion and replies to members' queries or comments, incorporates book and product reviews, news on the preservation scene, modelling articles, news of special events, lists of kit availability and papers on GWR history and service.
 The Newsletter offers opportunities for correspondence and contributions are always welcome.
-An occasional journal, called "THE PANNIER", is also produced by the Group.
-This is a quality publication and includes substantial papers and historical information.
+Occasional journals, the "PANNIER" & the "PANNIER SUPPLEMENT", are also produced by the Group.
+These are quality publications and include substantial papers and historical information.
 The Group maintains all past Newsletters and Panniers in print, back issues may be ordered from the Membership Secretary.
 All information published by the Group may thus be obtained at any time.